 Your responsibilities may include:

-Supporting managers and staff in the day-to-day running of the nursery
+Supporting the day-to-day running of the nursery

 Maintaining confidentiality where appropriate